framgia/sph-ChatGPT/README.md

 ### 1.0.0

-Initial release of SIM ChatGPT: Translations
+Initial release of SIM ChatGPT: Translator
+### 1.0.1

+Fix conversation on loading and the extension versioning

 **Enjoy!**